fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.AzureStackAdmin/v1.2.6/Get-AzureStackToken.md

 # Get-AzureStackToken

 ## SYNOPSIS
-The Get-AzureStackToken cmdlet gets a token to be used to make calls to Azurestack Resource Manager.
+Gets a token to be used to make calls to Azure Stack Resource Manager.
-The cmdlet will be deprecated in a future release

 ## SYNTAX